c++ check point: Bjarne Stroutstrup, file io, class, template

 I came to realize the huge blindspot in my “Data Structure” class 5 years ago.
 The professor, head of our CS department, never taught us how to use C++ libraries.
 He asked us to implement array, vector, linked list and tree from scratch.
 These assignments did help us understand the building block of data structure.
 But we should never end there.

-Just a few days ago when I was preparing for a C++ interview, I learned to use vector and sort, and appreciated the beauty of pointer.
+, and appreciated the beauty of pointer.
 I came to realize that Python has hidden so many implementation details.
 On one hand it is easy to use and reach more users, but on the other hand it slow down the calculation speed and it is less flexible to make some fundamental changes.

 I am confused that several places storing somewhat differently command lines: